Mentors are a vital part of OUR Programme and are selected for their expertise and passion

 - – Demonstrated passion for business and supporting new entrepreneurs

-- – Demonstrated substantial experience, expertise and successes in their respective careers and industries.
+- – Demonstrated substantial experience, expertise and successes in their respective careers and industries careers and industries.

 Become A Mentor